 Will This MOOC Degree Hang Together?

+Right now the Georgia Tech MOOC degree is little more than a press release.
+And if there is one thing VC money is good at creating, it is bee-deafening buzz about the coming higher education revolution.
 Also, the $7,000 sticker price is only an estimate.
 I imagine that number will climb a good bit higher.
 Maybe $10,000-$15,000.
 (Which would still be a steal as the real average cost for an online master's in CS is a hair under $25,000.)

 How Will MOOCS Make Money?